tetratelabs/wazero/README.md

 code, therefore _interpreter_ can be used for any compilation target available for Go (such as `riscv64`).

-### JIT
+### Compiler
-JIT (Just In Time) compiles WebAssembly modules into machine code during `Runtime.CompileModule` so that they are executed natively at runtime.
-JIT is faster than Interpreter, often by order of magnitude (10x) or more.
+Compiler compiles WebAssembly modules into machine code ahead of time (AOT), during `Runtime.CompileModule`.
+This means your WebAssembly functions execute natively at runtime.
+Compiler is faster than Interpreter, often by order of magnitude (10x) or more.
 This is done while still having no host-specific dependencies.

 If interested, check out the [RATIONALE.md][8] and help us optimize further!